locationtech/geomesa/docs/user/aws.rst

 After executing that command, you can monitor the state of the EMR bootstrap process by going to the `Management Console <https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#cluster-list>`_.
-Find the name (as specified in the aws emr command) of the cluster and click through to its details page.
-Under the 'Hardware' section, you can find the master node and it's IP address.
+Find the name (as specified in the ``aws emr`` command) of the cluster and click through to its details page.
+Under the **Hardware** section, you can find the master node and its IP address.
 Copy the IP address and then run the following command.

 .. code-block:: shell